gobinda168/react-pro-cli/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-RPX is maintained by Gobinda Das -- Sr. Software Engineer Aptedge.
+RPX is maintained by Gobinda Das -- Sr. Software Engineer, Aptedge.